d-w-moore/extract_netcdf_header_msvc/README.md

 ## Running the microservice demonstration script
 ----

 ### System requirements

+The microservice has been built and tested for CentOS 7, but should be usable on other OS'es.
+(But note that on Ubuntu,
+   1. ""-devel" package-name suffixes are shorted to "-dev"; and
+   1. libhdf5 packages and library names
+  are very different, and will require changes to CMakeLists.txt)

-The following support libraries should be installed before building and installing the microservice:
+On CentOS, the following support libraries should be installed before building and installing the microservice:

    - netcdf-devel
    - hdf5-devel
    - zlib-devel

-(As always when building iRODS software, make sure irods-devel is installed as well.)
+(As always when building microservices, irods-devel must be installed as well.)

-### Demonstration of usage on CentOS 7
+### Building, and demo use of, the microservice:

    - Enable the [EPEL](https://fedoraproject.org/wiki/EPEL) repo and install the above mentioned libraries.
      For example, in a `centos:7` docker container, we can do the following: